Geontech/docker-redhawk/README.md

 At this point you will have a functioning REDHAWK Domain and GPP pointed at a host-exposed OmniORB server.
 Other non-Docker REDHAWK instances can now join this Domain as well as long as your host system's firewall settings expose ports 2809 and 11169.

-    ./gpp start GPP1 REDHAWK_DEV1
+    ./gpp start -g GPP1 REDHAWK_DEV1

-A GPP container has launched and joined REDHAWK_DEV1.
+A GPP container launches and joins REDHAWK_DEV1 as the node DevMgr_GPP1.
 You can now launch waveforms.

 If you would like to join the Domain container, use `login`: